erhardtconsulting/tensortrade-ng/README.md

 ---

+**TensorTrade-NG was forked from the [TensorTrade](https://github.com/tensortrade-org/tensortrade)-Project, mainly because the code needed a lot refactoring, was outdated and it looked not really maintained anymore.
+Therefor we did a lot of breaking changes, removed old unused stuff and cleaned up.
+We tried to preserve the APIs but if you want to switch from TensorTrade to TensorTrade-NG be aware that it may take a little bit of effort.
+Apart from that we thank all the former developers and community for their awesome work and are happy to welcome them here.**

-**TensorTrade is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.**
+**TensorTrade-NG is still in Beta, meaning it should be used very cautiously if used in production, as it may contain bugs.**

-TensorTrade is an open source Python framework for building, training, evaluating, and deploying robust trading algorithms using reinforcement learning.
+TensorTrade-NG is an open source Python framework for building, training, evaluating, and deploying robust trading algorithms using reinforcement learning.
 The framework focuses on being highly composable and extensible, to allow the system to scale from simple trading strategies on a single CPU, to complex investment strategies run on a distribution of HPC machines.

 Under the hood, the framework uses many of the APIs from existing machine learning libraries to maintain high quality data pipelines and learning models.
-One of the main goals of TensorTrade is to enable fast experimentation with algorithmic trading strategies, by leveraging the existing tools and pipelines provided by `numpy`, `pandas`, `gym`, `keras`, and `tensorflow`.
+One of the main goals of TensorTrade is to enable fast experimentation with algorithmic trading strategies, by leveraging the existing tools and pipelines provided by `numpy`, `pandas` and `gymnasium`.
+The idea behind Tensorflow-NG is not to implement all the machine learning stuff itself.
+But to provide a solid framework that makes it possible to quickly provide a working environment for other tools such as [Stable-Baselines3](https://stable-baselines3.readthedocs.io).

 Every piece of the framework is split up into re-usable components, allowing you to take advantage of the general use components built by the community, while keeping your proprietary features private.
 The aim is to simplify the process of testing and deploying robust trading agents using deep reinforcement learning, to allow you and I to focus on creating profitable strategies.